pvigier/pvigier.github.io-jekyll/_posts/2017-07-21-pychain-part1-computational-graphs.md

 J(f, D) = \sum_{(x, y) \in D}{||y - f(x)||_2^2}
 $$

-If you want to know more about cost functions, how to derive them from statistics, regularization, etc ...
-You are welcome to read the appendix on cost functions.
+If you want to know more about cost functions, how to derive them from statistics, regularization, etc. You are welcome to read the appendix on cost functions.

 Now that we have a cost function, our goal is to find a function $$f$$ such that $$J(f, D)$$ is small.